SSWConsulting/SSW.Rules.Content/rules/website-chatbot/rule.md

 archivedreason: null
 guid: 945588b4-8053-41cf-9052-b2f871c4363d
 ---
 A chatbot is a computer program that uses artificial intelligence to engage in text or voice conversations with users, often to answer questions, provide assistance, or automate tasks.
-In the age of AI, good chatbots have become an necessary part of the User Experience.
+In the age of AI, good chatbots have become a necessary part of the User Experience.

 But what distinguishes a good chatbot from a great one?
 It's not just about automated responses; it's about intelligence and efficiency.